Andrew Moravcsik: Education

 Moravcsik received a BA in history from Stanford University in 1980 and, after a period working in the US and Asia, spent the next year and a half as a Fulbright fellow at the universities of Bielefeld, Hamburg, and Marburg in West Germany.
-In 1982 he enrolled at the Johns Hopkins University's School of Advanced International Studies (SAIS) in Washington, DC, from which he received a Master of Arts degree in international relations in 1984.
+In 1982 he enrolled at the Johns Hopkins University School of Advanced International Studies (SAIS) in Washington, DC, from which he received a Master of Arts degree in international relations in 1984.
 In 1992 he obtained an MA and PhD in political science from Harvard University.

 Personal life

-Moravcsik is married to the political scientist and think-tank director Anne-Marie Slaughter, with whom he has two sons.
+Moravcsik spent most of his youth in Eugene, Oregon, where he graduated from Winston Churchill High School in 1975.
+His mother, Francesca de Gogorza, is a former landscape architect and urban planner.
+His father, Michael Moravcsik (1928–1989), was a professor of theoretical particle physics and helped to develop the field of citation studies.

-His father, Michael Moravcsik (1928–1989), was a Hungarian immigrant to the United States active as a professor of theoretical particle physics, an expert on science development, and a pioneer in the field of citation studies.
-Andrew Moravcsik's mother, Francesca de Gogorza, comes from a New England family of Basque, Hispanic, Dutch, German, Scottish, English and Native American ancestry.
-She worked for decades as a landscape architect and urban planner, and now lives in South Burlington, Vermont.
-Francesca is the daughter of Ernesto Maitland de Gogorza (1896–1941), a graphic artist and painter who taught art at Smith College, and a descendant of the British-Quebecois-American painter Henry Daniel Thielcke.
+Moravcsik is married to the legal academic and political scientist Anne-Marie Slaughter, with whom he has two sons.